jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 Using back propagation, we can provide a training sample to the network, and find out how to alter each weight in it in order to reduce the error for that sample.
 We have a few options for how to make use of this information:

 - We apply all of our proposed updates immediately after completing the back propagation step.
 This is known as _stochastic gradient descent_.
 - We save up proposed updates for some batch of training samples, and then for each weight, we take the average of the proposed updates that we have saved up for it and apply that.
-This is known as _minibatch gradient descent_, and has the advantage of nudging each weight in a direction that is the best on average for each training sample in this batch, but the disadvantage that we have to do a bunch more work before each actual update.
+This is known as _mini-batch gradient descent_, and has the advantage of nudging each weight in a direction that is the best on average for each training sample in this batch, but the disadvantage that we have to do a bunch more work before each actual update.
 - We take _mini-batch_ to the extreme, and save up proposed updates as we look at the entire training set, applying the average updates once at the end.
 This is known as _batch gradient descent_.

-_Mini-batch_ is a common choice, as it lies between the other two in terms of performance and amount of computation required.
+_Mini-batch_ is a common choice, as it is a good compromise in terms of performance and amount of computation required.

 # Summary

 A neural network boils down to being a big function which, given some inputs, produces some outputs.
-By tuning the weights in the network, we can shape this function in order produce an almost arbitrary mapping between input and output values.
+By altering the weights in the network, we can shape this function in order produce an almost arbitrary mapping between input and output values.

-Training a network involves teaching the network what output values to expect given some inputs.
-For each pair of input and output values in the training set, we want to figure out how to update each weight in the network so as to reduce the total error.
+Training a network involves teaching the it what output values to expect given some input values.
+For each pair of input and output values in a training set, we want to figure out how to update each weight in the network so as to reduce the total error.
 By differentiating the error with respect to each weight we can find out how to adjust each weight in order to achieve this.

-We then apply our proposed immediately of after some number of training samples has been seen in order to reduce the total error between actual and expected outputs.
-Eventually, we hope that the network error will then reduce to an acceptable level, at which point we consider it trained.
+We then apply our proposed weight updates either immediately, or after some number of training samples has been seen, in order to reduce the total error between actual and expected outputs.
+Eventually, we hope that the network error will reduce to an acceptable level over the course of this training, at which point we consider it trained.
+Hopefully, the network will then be able to produce the expected outputs given some input valuess have not been seen during training; this is the true test of how well it has been trained.

 Almost every aspect of how a network works can be modified to suit specific needs:
 - The activation function of each neuron (As an example, _tanh_ is generally considered better than the sigmoid function we used here).